The First Day

 The clock face looks similar, but not all the digits are familiar.
 The old clock tells us it's ten minutes past ten; and the new one?
 The new one is not working in minutes - sixtieths of the hour - but dozenal divisions of the hour.
 We need to know these new divisions - and we need the words to name them.

 There have been many suggestions for the words we need for our new numbering system - not just in English, either; I am going to suggest some just so that we can begin to talk in dozenal; they won't please everyone, but then, they're not meant to be taken as the only possible set nor as being as immutable as the laws of the Medes and Persians!
-To start with I shall keep "ten" and "eleven" and add "zen" for the dozen.
+To start with I shall keep "ten" and "eleven" and add "zen" for the dozen, "zandred" for the gross.

 One, two, three, four, five, six, seven, eight, nine, ten, eleven, onezen (10);